-Note: If you have a medical emergency, call 911 instead of calling NurseLine.
+Note: If you have a medical emergency, call 911 instead of calling NurseLine or go to the nearest emergency room.

 Timely Access To Care

 The purpose of the timely access law is to make sure you get the care you need.
 Sometimes you need appointments even sooner than the law requires.
 In this case, your doctor can request that the appointment be sooner.